NTIA/scos-sensor/README.md

 #### Certificate

-Certificate authetnication (mutual TLS) is supported for callback URL authentication.
+Certificate authentication (mutual TLS) is supported for callback URL authentication.
 The following settings in the environment file are used to configure certificate authentication for the callback URL.